Pop Culture Madness!

 1963 Pop Culture History

-The last day of shooting the Gilligan's Island pilot was Friday, November 22, 1963; the day JFK was assassinated.
+The last day of shooting the Gilligan’s Island pilot was Friday, November 22, 1963, when JFK was assassinated.
 This was commemorated in the opening credits as the S.S.
-Minnow is seen leaving the harbor with an American flag at half mast.
+Minnow leaves the harbor with an American flag at half-mast.

 Valentia Tershkova was the first woman in space, on the Vostok 6.
 She orbited Earth 48 times.